 Federally tax-exempt interest income you received as part of a business conducted in Illinois is taxed by Illinois.
-If this income was received from an Illinois business conducted

-- entirely in Illinois, enter zero. - entirely outside Illinois, enter the amount from Column A. - both inside and outside Illinois, complete the IAF Worksheet on Page 6 to figure the non-Illinois portion of that income, and include the amount from Line 5 of the worksheet.
+If this income was received from an entirely in Illinois, enter zero. - entirely outside Illinois, enter the amount from Column A. - both inside and outside Illinois, complete the IAF Worksheet on Page 5 to figure the non-Illinois portion of that income, and include the amount from Line 5 of the worksheet.